victorwokili/Troubleshooting/Gitlab/Remote-Branch-Troubleshooting.md

 ### `git branch main -u <remote/branch>`

 This command sets the upstream tracking branch for the `main` branch to the specified `<remote/branch>`.
 The `-u` flag is a shorthand for `--set-upstream-to`.
 This command is useful for establishing or changing the remote tracking branch for `main`.
 For example, to set `main` to track the `main` branch on the `origin` remote, use `git branch main -u origin/main`.
+Example : `git branch localtoremotebranch -u origin/localtoremotebranch` where `localtoremotebranch` is the local braanch and `origin/localtoremotebranch` is the remote branch.
+This will make the local brach set up to track the remote branch